- Journal Titles

 - Theses and Dissertations

-A number of manuscript collection finding aids have been digitized and housed in the department's digital repository.
+A growing number of manuscript collection finding aids have been digitized and housed in the department's digital repository.
 Below are a sampling of these finding aids.

 The collection comprises the Civil War diary of James K. Ferguson (d.
 1864) of the 19th Arkansas Infantry Regiment, written between April 1862 and May 1863.